-Shopping in Porthmadog
+Shopping in Porthmadoghigh street

 Porthmadog, unlike many towns today, is full of charming little specialist shops each with character.
 It could be easy to dismiss the town as one long high street; explore the side streets with their charming little shops and you might be pleasantly surprised!